roq-trading/roq-api/README.md

 Event handlers will be invoked from a single thread.
 There is no need for you to implement locking or queueing.

-Event handlers should handle all exceptions.
+Your event handler should handle *all* exceptions.
-A controller is not supposed to know how to handle exceptions raised by your implementation.
+The controller is not supposed to know how to handle exceptions raised by your implementation.
-Unhandled exceptions may cause the process to terminate.
+Unhandled exceptions may therefore cause the process to terminate.

-Requests will normally be forwarded from the dispatcher to the gateway.
+Requests will normally be forwarded from the client to the gateway.
-Client should then receive acknowledgement and updates.
+The client should normally receive asynchronous acknowledgement and updates.

 However, several error conditions are specific to requests

-* Incorrect request will immediately raise an exception.
+* Incorrect request should immediately raise an exception.
-* Disconnected (or non-ready) gateway will immediately raise an exception.
+* Disconnected (or non-ready) gateway should immediately raise an exception.
+* Timeouts may occur anywhere between gateway, broker and market.
 * Timeout may occur if a request is lost in transit between client and gateway (e.g. disconnect).

-* Timeouts may occur anywhere between gateway, broker and market.
+On the last point: *The client's controller often can not assume anything if the gateway is disconnected after a request has been sent and before an acknowledgement has been received*.

-Your trading strategy implementation should manage exceptions and timeouts.
+Your trading strategy implementation should therefore manage exceptions and timeouts!
-(Please refer to the examples for basic checks and design patterns).

-**Never** expect requests to actually generate acknowledgements and/or updates!
+* **Never** expect requests to actually generate acknowledgements and/or updates!

-**Always** implement internal checks (to verify current state) and deal with the timeout conditions!
+* **Always** implement internal checks (to verify current state) and deal with the timeout conditions!

+**It is your responsibility to implement safe order management**.

+Please refer to our [examples](https://github.com/roq-trading/roq-samples) for basic checks and design patterns.

 ### Live Trading